 It would be lovely to see a monument dedicated to the area’s original inhabitants take up position near these two one day.

-Where are Brighton le Sands and the Bayside beaches?
+Where is Brighton le Sands and the Bayside beaches?

-The area we will share today takes in Brighton le Sands and other beach suburbs that look out over this long stretch of sand on Botany Bay, known as Lady Robinson Beach.
+Brighton le Sands and other beach suburbs that we will cover today look out over this long stretch of sand on Botany Bay, known as Lady Robinson Beach.

 Did you know: Lady Robinson Beach is the longest in Sydney